 Meet the Team

 With all this knowledge, wisdom and guidance, you’ll be in safe hands.

-Originally a professional dancer, she has been practicing for almost 40 years, and teaching since 2004.
+Originally a professional dancer, she has been practicing yoga for almost 40 years.
 During that time, she has explored Sivananda, Iyengar, Astanga and various forms of Hatha yoga, and is now most inspired by the teachings of Vanda Scaravelli.
 Catherine holds an MA in ballet studies, and is a qualified Thai massage therapist, and this interest in the body underpins her teaching.
 As one of the leading teachers of Scaravelli inspired yoga, she's taught on several yoga teacher trainings and continues to expand her personal interest in the role of yoga in working with stress and anxiety.

 She created the Scaravelli Inspired Yoga Immersion Course – a six-day residential intensive for teachers and teacher trainees, which has been running annually since 2009, and teaches regular workshops and courses around the UK.